-This section describes how to use the Session Configuration Manager to create a new OnWeb Web-to-Host client session for your users.
-The SCM utility saves your client configuration settings in an HTML file that invokes a named OnWeb Web-to-Host client session.
+This section describes how to use the Session Configuration Manager to create a new Web-to-Host client session for your users.
+The Session Configuration Manager utility saves your client configuration settings in an HTML file that invokes a named Web-to-Host client session.

 The standard method in which the system administrator creates and configures the session profiles is known as server mode.
-In this mode, the profiles must reside in a Web-published folder on the OnWeb Web-to-Host server.
+In this mode, the profiles must reside in a Web-published folder on the Web-to-Host server.
 When the user opens a profile on the server, the client session is delivered to the desktop through the browser.

-To run the SCM utility, type the following in the address bar of your browser:
+To run the Session Configuration Manager, type the following in the address bar of your browser:

-http://<webserver name>/<subdirectory>/w2hlegacy/config/hostwizard.html
+http://<webserver\name>/

+<subdirectory>/w2hlegacy/config/hostwizard.html

-To create or edit a client profile
+Creating or editing a client profile

-To use the Session Configuration Manager utility to create or edit client profiles:
+To use the Session Configuration Manager to create or edit client profiles:

-- 1. Run the SCM utility on the server or on your local workstation. - 2.
-Optional: For general instructions on using the SCM utility, click the Help tab.
+- 1. Run the Session Configuration Manager on the server or on your local workstation. - 2.
+Optional: For general instructions on using the Session Configuration Manager, click the Help tab.
 This tab also contains links to the Readme file and this Administrator Guide. - 3.
 Click the Create or Edit Session tab, then do one of the following as needed: - Create a new session.
 Click Create a New Session, then select the Type (host emulation session type) and Implementation (Pro or Java client). - Edit an existing session.
 Click Open an Existing Session, then specify the full path of the HTML session configuration file to edit.
 The Browse utility defaults to the location of the last saved configuration file. - 4.
-Click Go!
+Click Go!.